-A WKWebView-based SwiftUI app that loads an inline HTML page using the native <model> element to display a USDZ file with orbit interaction, a ready-state spinner, and an AR Quick Look link.
+A WKWebView-based SwiftUI wrapper that loads an inline HTML page using the native <model> element to display a USDZ file with orbit interaction and an AR Quick Look fallback link.

 import SwiftUI